SimonSwopes/IQSMS/README.md

 The only file that needs to be changed is the main file.
 You will need a Twilio account in order to send the texts.
 They do a free trial with $15 worth of texts.
 I scheduled the program to run at a specified time through the Task Scheduler on Windows11.
+To download just download the Zip folder it contains all the files shown in the repository